symfony/symfony-docs/_build/maintainer_guide.rst

 =============================

-The `symfony/symfony-docs`_ repository stores the Symfony project documentation and it's managed by the `Symfony Docs team`_.
+The `symfony/symfony-docs`_ repository stores the Symfony project documentation and is managed by the `Symfony Docs team`_.
 This article explains in detail some of those management tasks, so it's only useful for maintainers and not regular readers or Symfony developers.

 Reviewing Pull Requests
 -----------------------